Skip to main content

 Rules:

-• The bump happens on the staging → main promotion.
+• The version is set when the tag is cut on the staging → main promotion.
 The version is the actual ship date.

 Worked example: